 Fermenting 300g of filtered water 240g of salt

-Insects Place in a blender and process until smooth and keep in a container.
+Insects Blend until broken up but not into a smooth purée and keep in a container.

 Fermenting Mix insect puree, barley, water and salt together.
 Place in a non-reactive container with cling film directly covering the surface.
 Place container in a 40c incubator or suitable area, and allow 10 weeks to ferment.
 The garum will separate and remain on the bottom of the vessel, and should be decanted with an appropriate pipette.
 The paste is also excellent, and should be passed through a fine sauce net.